Dre Campbell Farm

 Each plant has its own daily sunlight requirement.

 Tomatoes, for example, need more than 6 hours of direct sunlight to produce fruit.
-Kale, on the other hand, needs as little as 4 hours of direct sunlight per day to grow healthily.
+On the other hand, chervil needs as little as 4 hours of direct sunlight per day to thrive.

 15. Plants Appear to be Wilting

-If your plants appear to be wilting, it’s more than likely they’re suffering from too little water.
+If your plants appear to be wilting, they’re likely suffering from too little water.
 This happens when the roots aren’t providing enough moisture to the leaves and stems.

 Wilting can often be fixed by adjusting the amount of water you’re giving crops.
 If the soil feels dry, water a bit more.